dtaht/blog-cerowrt/content/post/rtt_fair_on_wifi.md

 Key here is that a packet loss rate of 25% or a packet mark rate of 90% is to be expected on the rtt_fair test at *this speed and RTT on ethernet.
-There is (almost) always a tcp packet behind the one you dropped, the data got through, and while the packet is retransmitted, the hole is filled quickly - so you don't notice.
+There is (almost) always a TCP packet behind the one you dropped, the data got through, and while the packet is retransmitted, the hole is filled quickly - so you don't notice.